Anglicans Online

 Many of the churches listed below refer to themselves as 'continuing churches'.
 By this they mean that they are continuing with characteristics that some Canterbury-communion churches have chosen not to continue.
 You will often see the term 'the continuum' to refer to the collection of churches that have broken away from Canterbury in order to do what they see as continue the old traditions.

 In order to have an Anglican church in valid apostolic succession, one needs to have one bishop whose consecration is through an Anglican origin.
 While that bishop may have been consecrated in the Anglican church, he or she has no obligation to remain administratively part of it.
-Each of these churches listed on this page has at least one independent bishop, and has a compelling reason for not being part of the Canterbury communion.
+Each of the churches listed on this page has at least one independent bishop, and has a compelling reason for not being part of the Canterbury communion.

 Churches of Anglican or Episcopal Tradition